Skip to main content

 To demonstrate compliance with standards it is valuable to have a product tested by an external, independently accredited test house.

 There are now a number of independent test labs accredited by the UK Accreditation Service for the testing of biomass fuels.
-To find an up to date listing visit the UKAS website and search for biomass fuel testing.
+To find an up-to-date listing visit the UKAS website and search for biomass fuel testing.

 Tools & Resources